 Review the NAPLEX Competency Statements

 The NAPLEX Competency Statements offer important information about the knowledge, judgment, and skills you are expected to demonstrate as an entry-level pharmacist.
 A strong understanding of the Blueprint will aid in your preparation to take the examination.
-The 250 questions are divided between two areas:
+View the NAPLEX competency statements and sample questions.

 Prepare With the Pre-NAPLEX